 Celina Ortega Soto is a research assistant at the department of Migration, Ethnicity and Society (REMESO) at Linköping University in Sweden.
 Before working on the CuRe project, she worked with two other projects concerning labor unions at Linköping University.
 Her scholarly interests include ethnicity, migration, and segregation.

-Alexander Harder is a PhD student at the Institute for European Ethnology at the Humboldt University of Berlin and the Berlin Institute for Integration and Migration Research (BIM) (formerly at the Institute for Sociology and Cultural Organization (ISCO) at Leuphana University Lüneburg.
+Alexander Harder is a PhD student at the Institute for European Ethnology at the Humboldt University of Berlin and the Berlin Institute for Integration and Migration Research (BIM) (formerly at the Institute for Sociology and Cultural Organization (ISCO) at Leuphana University Lüneburg) .
 He has worked and studied at the Otto-Suhr-Insitute for Political Science at Free University Berlin and the Transdisciplinary Center for Gender Studies at Humboldt University Berlin.
 His academic work concerns the digital organization of right-wing actors and discourses, their relevant online architectures and media practices.
-He is a member of the Center for Digital Cultures (CDC) in Lüneburg and of the Media & Digital Anthropology Lab (MeDiA Lab) at HU Berlin.
+He is a member of the Center for Digital Cultures (CDC) in Lüneburg.

 Birgit Sauer is professor of Political Science at the Department of Political Science at University of Vienna.
 Her research fields include Gender and Politics, political representation, gender and state and democracy theory, politics and affect, right-wing populism and gender.
 She was the leader of several national and international research projects such as the EU-funded project VEIL (Values and Equality in Liberal Democracies), which studied the regulation of female Muslim body covering, Affective Labour in Employment Agencies, which analysed the affective transformation of state bureaucracies in Austria, Germany and Switzerland, and Popmed (Political and Media Populism.
 The ‘refugee crises’ in Slovenia), a joint project with the Peace Institute in Ljubljana, studying populism by and through the media since 2015.
 She participated in international research project on racism, unaccompanied minor refugees, integration of migrant children and sex work.

 Florian Zeller studied International Development Studies at the University Vienna and is now enrolled in the Master's program in Political Science at the University Vienna.
 His research fields include right-wing extremism, research on conspiracy theories, antisemitism, political theory and gender.
 He worked for the anti-racist organization ZARA and is a member of the Research group ideologies and policies of inequality.